rtornero/NeverNote/README.md

 16.- Added a Navigator class to the MainActivity that allows to control its context navigation.
 Fragments will get a handler to this instance when being attached to the Activity, as the ListFragment does for pushing the new ContentFragment for each of the notes.

 17.- RecyclerView doesn't have methods for handling click events by itself, so I have added a new interface implemented by each ViewHolder that exposes both the clicked view and its position to the Adapter.

+18.- New DialogFragment added to create new notes.
+With a title and a content, both entered by text input fields for now, calls Evernote's SDK and notifies the ListFragment to reload data when the process has ended, so the new note appears on it.
+This note creation process doesn't specify which Notebook should be added to, so for now, the notes are added to the user's default Notebook (the first one).
+I'll try to add a Spinner to enable Notebook selection, if possible (if no Notebook was created then no Spinner will appear).

+19.- Screen orientation changes are now detected by the Activities so the app doesn't crash in middle of some operation or whenever I try to access a parameter set by onAttach().
+This is a fix for now, if i have time i will control these events myself to ensure there is no problem at all.